fabioharams/azsecurityworkshop/README.md

 ### Step 7 | Test attacks ###

 ## Simulate attacks ##

+All the commands to test are available on OWASP Foundation website (link bellow)

 ### Warning: Don't do this on any other resource instead of this lab ###